matthodan/jekyll-asset-pipeline/README.md

   ```
   Asset manifests must be formatted as YAML arrays and include full paths to each asset from the root of the project.
 YAML [does not allow tabbed markup](http://www.yaml.org/faq.html), so you must use spaces when indenting your YAML manifest or you will get an error when you compile your site.
 If you are using assets that must be preprocessed, you should append the appropriate extension (e.g. '.js.coffee', '.css.less') as discussed in the [Asset Preprocessing](#asset-preprocessing) section.

 5. Run the `jekyll build` command to compile your site.
-You should see an output that includes the following JAPR status messages.
+You should see an output that includes the following Jekyll Asset Pipeline status messages.

   ``` bash
   $ jekyll build